 Making a clean break

-Samantha joined Freshfields from Cambridge, recalling with a laugh that her decision to join the firm was at least in part because ‘Freshfields had really cool coffee machines’.
+Cambridge graduate Samantha recalls with a laugh that her decision to join the firm was at least in part because ‘Freshfields had really cool coffee machines’.

-She decided to become a barrister (easier given her qualification as a solicitor) and work in family law.
+Samantha then decided to become a barrister (easier given her qualification as a solicitor) and work in family law.
 ‘I just picked the top five family law chambers.
-Some couldn't get their heads round coming from corporate law, but a couple of them really got it – they realised that big divorce cases have lots of corporate issues.’
+Some couldn't get their heads round coming from corporate law, but a couple of them did, realising that big divorce cases have lots of corporate issues.’